oldratlee/hacker-quotes/README.md

 Additional Configuration
 ------------------------

-Default only print hacker quotes when shell is a interactive login shell.
+Default only print hacker quote when shell is an interactive login shell.

 If you want just checking for an interactive shell, set var `ZSH_HACKER_QUOTES_ENABLE_WHEN_INTERACTIVE`.